 Our A-Z gives you advice on how to help your child with specific mental health conditions, and life events which might be negatively affecting their wellbeing.
 We'll also show you where you can get help.

 Talking to your child about how they’re feeling can be hard.
 By taking 20 minutes with them to do an activity you’ll both enjoy, you’ll create a relaxed space to start that conversation.
 Here are lots of fun activity ideas, conversation starters and advice to make talking easier and help you and your child #Take20.

-Our Parents Helpline experts give their advice and tips on a range of topics chosen by you, from how to have difficult conversations with your child, to managing anxiety in children.
+Watch our Parents Helpline experts give their advice and tips on a range of topics chosen by you, from how to have difficult conversations with your child, to managing anxiety in children.